How to implant a causal $\Theta$ function into a tachyon field operator, or why tachyons do not violate causality: Introduction

 \section{Introduction}

-{1.\arabic{equation}} During the late fifties and sixties of the last century an idea of a possibility of the introduction of a concept of faster-than-light particles into the quantum field theory was considered in several papers \cite{schmid,tan,bds, wigner,fein,korf}.
+{1.\arabic{equation}} During the late fifties and sixties of the last century a possibility of the introduction of a concept of faster-than-light particles into the quantum field theory was considered in several papers \cite{schmid,tan,bds, wigner,fein,korf}.
 The particles were called tachyons, from the Greek word $\tau \alpha \chi \iota \sigma$ meaning $swift$ \cite{fein}.
 These considerations have generated a strong critical response based on the generally accepted principles of causality \cite{newton,roln,parment}, vacuum stability \cite{nielsen} and unitarity \cite{unita,unita2}.
 A consensus was achieved that within the special relativity and the canonical quantization procedure faster-than-light particles are incompatible with those principles.

-In ref. \cite{ttheor} a Lorentz-covariant approach based on the requirement of the causality non-violation was suggested, which solved also two other problems of tachyon models, i.e. the problem of the tachyon vacuum instability and the problem of a violation of unitarity by interacting tachyons.
-The causality violation by tachyons was removed by the introduction of a preferred reference frame in which the events of tachyon exchange are ordered by retarded causality, which ensures the absence of causal loops in any frame.
+Nevertheless, in ref. \cite{ttheor} an approach to a tachyon theory based on the requirement of the causality non-violation was suggested.
+This approach, which solves also two other problems of tachyon models mentioned above, replaces the standard demand to a tachyon theory to be Lorentz-invariant by a softer condition, requiring the theory to be formulated in a Lorentz-covariant form, which means {\em an equivalent mathematical description} of tachyon behaviour in all reference frames.
+Then the causality violation by tachyons is removed by an introduction of a preferred reference frame in which the events of tachyon exchange are ordered by retarded causality, which ensures the absence of causal loops in any frame.
 It was shown in \cite{ttheor} that the preferred reference frame considered there should be associated with the so called comoving frame (see the definition of the latter, for example, in \cite{ll1}), being a universal reference frame in which our universe is embedded.
 In particular, the distribution of matter in the universe is isotropic in this frame only, the same is true for the relic black body radiation.
 The introduction of the preferred frame leads, as a straightforward consequence, to the concept of absolute time as the universal time acting in the preferred frame.

 The causality protection formula, valid in all inertial frames, was formulated in \cite{ttheor} as follows: